 How long are my tests valid?

-One year.
+Your results will be valid for 1 year.
 The results are no longer valid after that time.
-If you have not yet met all the requirements for a CDL after one year, and you still want to apply for one, you must retake all exams.
+If you have not yet met all the requirements for a CDL after 1 year, and you still want to apply for one, you must retake all exams.

 What is the DOT medical certificate and how do I get one?

 The Federal Motor Carrier Safety Administration requires each CDL applicant to take a physical exam to make sure they are medically qualified to operate a commercial motor vehicle safely.
 You can receive this exam through any medical examiner who is licensed, certified, and/or registered with the state to perform such exams.
-This includes doctors of medicine and osteopathy, physician assistants, advanced practice nurses, and chiropractors.Articles
+This includes doctors of medicine and osteopathy, physician assistants, advanced practice nurses, and chiropractors.True or False